baijum/service-binding-documentation/docs/getting-started/quick-start.md

       value: "postgresql"
 ```

-For the convenience, the above configuration can be installed like this:
+For the convenience, the above resource can be installed like this:

 ```bash
 kubectl apply -f https://gist.github.com/baijum/b99cd8e542868a00b2b5efc2e1b7dc10/raw/04eb5fe3d7f393af5a6760b03d9a1a3f5c725077/service-binding.yaml